 Federal ADA sign specifications apply to all facilities across the country.
 However, some states, counties, and cities have additional guidelines.
 To avoid noncompliance, you should consult an expert on requirements for your area, such as a local building inspector.

 What Are the Guidelines for California Restroom Signs?

 ADA sign specifications for California restroom signs differ slightly from federal standards.
-That’s why, in some cases, two signs are installed.
-However, a single sign that meets both federal and state requirements can be fabricated to meet a business’s needs.
+That’s why two signs are usually installed.
+However, in some cases, a single sign that meets both federal and state requirements can be fabricated to meet a business’s needs.

 The guidelines for California restroom signs are as follows:

 - Geometric display – Men’s restrooms must be identified by a 1/4-inch equilateral triangle with 12-inch edges, whereas women’s restrooms should have a 1/4-inch-thick circle with a 12-inch diameter.
 Unisex restrooms must be labeled with a 1/4-inch-thick equilateral triangle fitted within the 12-inch diameter of a circle.
 In each case, the edges of the symbols should be rounded at least 1/16 inch or chamfered at most 1/8 inch.
 Vertices must be radiused between 1/8 inch and 1/4 inch.
 Further, the color of the geometric symbols must contrast with the door.
-Any geometric display must be centered horizontally at entrances to restrooms between 58 and 60 inches above the floor.
+Any geometric display must be centered horizontally on the restroom door between 58 and 60 inches above the floor.